agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 [TensorFlow](https://www.tensorflow.org/) is an incredibly powerful new framework for deep learning.
 The "MNIST For ML Beginners" and "Deep MNIST for Experts" [TensorFlow tutorials](https://www.tensorflow.org/versions/r0.11/tutorials/index.html) give an excellent introduction to the framework.
 This article acts as a follow-on tutorial which addresses the following issues:

 1. The above tutorials use the MNIST dataset of hand written numbers, which pre-exists in TensorFlow TFRecord format and is loaded automatically.
 This can be a bit mysterious if you have no experience of data format manipulation in TensorFlow.
-2. Since the MNIST dataset is fixed, there is little scope for experimentation through adjusting the images and network to really get a feel for how to deal with particular aspects of real data.
+2. Since the MNIST dataset is fixed, there is little scope for experimentation through adjusting the images and network to get a feel for how to deal with particular aspects of real data.

 Here,